 Cellarius's chart illustrates the Ptolemaic theory of the Sun's orbit around the Earth.
-It attempts to explain the differences between the interval from the Autumnal equinox to the Vernal equinox (187 days) and the interval from the Vernal equinox to the Autumnal equinox (178 days).
-It shows the Sun's orbit around Earth in an off-center eccentric orbit.
-The line labeled Aequinoctialis seu Colurus Aequinoctiorium runs left to right through the center of Earth, with less of the Sun's orbit below than above this line, accounting for a shorter inter-equinox transit.
+The chart is designed to explain the differences between the observed interval between the length of time from the Autumnal to the Vernal equinox (187 days) and the length of time from the Vernal equinox to the Autumnal equinox (178 days).
+This is, of course, due to the eccentricity of the earth's orbit and the varying speed at which the earth circles the sun.

 There are 3 states of the charts:

 - 1660: No page numbers.
 Some maps include the name of Johannes Van Loon as the engraver.

 - 1661: Page numbers added in the bottom right corner.
 Some maps include the name of Johannes Van Loon as the engraver.

 - 1708: Valk & Schenk imprint added.

 The most sought after of all celestial atlases, this is the only one to be produced during the Dutch cartographic golden age.
 This work, Cellarius's magnum opus, was produced as a means to illustrate competing theories of celestial mechanics, during an era in which these issues were very much still up for debate.
 With scholarly precision, but in a manner accessible to the contemporary reader, Cellarius describes, contrasts, and analyzes the hypotheses and observations made by the great thinkers of classical antiquity in addition to those made by his contemporaries.